 Intensive workshops are conducted across Australia and in New Zealand at various times throughout the year.

 Members should only register to attend an Intensive workshop if they are a CPA or FCPA and they are enrolled in or have passed the distance learning subject of the Public Practice Program.

-In August 2017, the Public Practice Program Intensive workshops will be undergoing some changes, with the inclusion of brand new content and a new compulsory assessment component.
+In August 2017, the Public Practice Program Intensive workshops will be undergoing some changes, with the inclusion of brand new content and a new compulsory in class and after class assessment.
 Successful completion of this assessment, in addition to passing the Practice Management exam, will form the new pre-requisite pathway for members looking to obtain a Public Practice Certificate.

 The Public Practice Program consists of: